The basics

 TetherX is UK-built and hosts in UK / EU data centres so deployments stay inside scope.

-Caveat: GDPR also requires the operator to limit admin access to a justified named list, train viewers on lawful purpose and act on subject-access requests within statutory time - tooling we provide, decisions you make.
+Caveat: GDPR also requires the operator to limit admin access to a named list, train viewers on lawful purpose and act on subject-access requests within statutory time - tooling we provide, decisions you make.

 TetherX hosts in Australian data centres (Sydney) so customer data stays onshore by default; on-demand local clouds are available for sovereignty-critical deployments.